 Breakfast is available in the New Wave Deli from 7:00 AM until the music plays at 7:25 AM.
-A full meal is offered for \$1.90, \$.30 for students who are eligible for reduced price meals, and free to students who are eligible for free meals.
-Choices include breakfast sandwiches omelets, wraps, French toast sticks and sausage, bagel pizza, muffins, fruit and yogurt smoothies, parfaits, and more.
+A full meal is offered for \$2.00, \$.30 for students who are eligible for reduced price meals, and free to students who are eligible for free meals.
+Choices include breakfast sandwiches, omelets, wraps, French toast sticks and sausage, bagel pizza, muffins, fruit and yogurt smoothies, parfaits, and more.
 Fresh fruit and juice are offered as part of each meal, as well as one vegetable selection each day.
 (Tuesday and Thursday are Hash Browns!)
 Our milk choices include 1%, and fat-free chocolate milk.
 While students may choose to take as few as three of the items offered, federal regulations require that as of August 2014, students must take either fruit or vegetable as one of those items for a complete meal.
 Coffee, Tea, bottled water and 12 oz juices are also available a la carte.
-All Breakfast items may also be purchased separately
+All Breakfast items may also be purchased separately.
+Funds must be available to purchase items a la carte.

-The New Wave Deli is also open for breakfast sales during the first 10 minutes of the 2 opening blocks each day.
+The New Wave Deli is also open for breakfast sales during the first 10 minutes of every morning block.